Ervin Skela: FC Hanau 93

 Having not played professional football since leaving Arka Gdynia in 2011, Skela came out of retirement and signed with 8th tier German side FC Hanau 93 on 29 January 2014 at the age of 37.
 In the second part of 2013–14 season, Skela played 7 games and scored 5 goals.

 During the 2014–15 season, Skela played 26 league matches and scored 18 goals, being the second goalscorer of the team behind Kahraman Damar, as the team achieved the promotion to Gruppenliga Frankfurt Ost (VII).
 In addition, he also scored twice in four cup games.

 On 16 January 2016, Hanau confirmed via their Facebook page that Skela has extended his contract with the club for another season.
 In the 2015–16 season, Skela played in 11 league matches, scoring twice.
 In the 2016–17 season, Skela bagged 19 goals in just 18 league appearances, collecting 1528 minutes.

 In the 2017–18 season, Skela was available for the team very rarely, playing only seven matches and scoring two goals, due to his occupation in obtaining UEFA Pro Licence.
 On 28 April 2018, he agreed another contract extension, signing a new one-year contract.

 International career

-Skela was first included in the Albania national football team in 2000, and since then has played a total of 75 games and scored 13 goals for his country.
+Skela was first included in the Albania national team in 2000, and since then has played a total of 75 games and scored 13 goals for his country.
 He also holds the unique record for the most appearances by an Albanian international in the FIFA World Cup qualification along Lorik Cana with 28 in overall.
 He has established himself in the first team for many years now and is now one of Albania's most important players in years.
 On 7 June 2013, a few minutes before the start of the 2014 FIFA World Cup qualifying match against Norway at Qemal Stafa Stadium, he and his longtime partner Altin Lala were honored by Albanian Football Association for they contributions to the national team.
 They received a 'plaque of appreciation' by the Albanian Football Association Armando Duka for they services to Albania national team.